 As technology constantly evolves, it can be difficult for those who aren’t IT professionals to keep up with the latest trends, terminology, and products and services.
 Yet every business is inextricably impacted by—if not completely reliant upon—technology and is therefore at risk of cybersecurity threats and compliance requirements.

-As a business owner, project manager, compliance director, or even C-Level executive outside of IT, one may have a solid grasp of the need for IT security, regulatory compliance, and ongoing threats resulting from data breaches, hacking, and more, but still be challenged with wading through complicated IT terminology in researching articles, forums, and potential product/service solutions for their specific company’s issues.
+As a business owner, project manager, compliance director, or even C-Level executive outside of IT, one may have a solid grasp of the need for IT security, regulatory compliance, and ongoing threats resulting from data breaches, hacking, and more; but will still be challenged with wading through complicated IT terminology in researching articles, forums, and potential product/service solutions for their specific company’s issues.

 The above list is but a small sampling of impacted companies.

-A recurring theme in each of these articles is how each company could have done more to protect their corporate and client information.
-Some articles reveal that the impacted company tried to cover up the full extent of their security breach issues.
-Some articles reveal lawsuits from customers and remuneration for breaches resulting in an impact to both corporate reputation and bottom line financials.
-Some articles note that the companies are unable to determine how the breach occurred, leaving them in the proverbial between-a-rock-and-a-hard-place as they try to thwart future issues.
-Some companies, like Chipotle, were facing other PR challenges prior to a breach, only digging themselves into an ever-deepening hole.
+A recurring theme in each of these articles is how each company could have done more to protect its corporate and client information.
+Although each breach varies, some articles reported that companies attempt to cover up the full extent of their security breach issues, while other articles reveal lawsuits from customers and remuneration for breaches—resulting in a consequence to both corporate reputation and bottom-line financials.
+There are also companies that were unable to determine how the breach occurred, leaving them in the proverbial “between a rock and a hard place” as they try to thwart future issues.
+Not to mention, if the company was already facing other PR challenges prior to a breach (like Chipotle), its reputation can plummet into an ever-deepening hole.